Board of Directors

 Tom FitzGerald, Director of the Kentucky Resources Council (KRC), also serves as Adjunct Professor of Energy and Environmental law at the Brandeis School of Law.
 KRC is a non-profit environmental advocacy organization providing free legal, strategic and policy assistance to individuals, organizations and communities concerning environmental quality and resource extraction issues

-Jim Wayne has served in the Kentucky General Assembly since 1991, representing the 35th House District and is president of the Wayne Corporation.
+Jim Wayne is now a former member of the Kentucky General Assemby.
+Jim served from 1991-2018, representing the 35th House District.
+Jim is president of the Wayne Corporation.
 Other areas of service include the Louisville Coalition for the Homeless, Kentucky Society for Clinical Social Work, Metropolitan Housing Coalition, and past president of the National Association of Social Workers.

 Sr Kathleen Deignan, CND, PhD

 Sr. Deignan was the founder of the Iona Peace and Justice Studies Program and the Iona Peace Institute in Ireland (1988-1995).
 She is the founder and director of the Iona Spirituality Institute which sponsors a variety of programs for spiritual enrichment.
 Sr. Deignan is a member of the American Academy of Religion, the Catholic Theological Society of America, the International Thomas Merton Society and the Society for the Study of Christian Spirituality.
 She is currently a professor of theology at Iona College.

 Rev. Fletcher Harper